-As of June 30, 2023, and taking into account the July Private Placement, July Registered Direct Offering and the shares sold in our ATM program, Mr. Perry controls approximately 42.1% of the outstanding shares of our common stock.
+As of January 31, 2024, and taking into account the shares sold in our ATM program, the shares sold pursuant to the ChEF Purchase Agreement and the shares sold in the January Private Placement, Mr. Perry controls approximately 34.1% of the outstanding shares of our common stock.
 As long as Mr. Perry either owns or controls a significant percentage of outstanding voting power, he has the ability to strongly influence all corporate actions requiring stockholder approval, including the election and removal of directors and the size of our board of directors, any amendment of our certificate of incorporation or bylaws, or the approval of any merger or other significant corporate transaction, including a sale of substantially all of our assets and may have interests different than yours.